Sharpie/puppet-clone_army/README.md

 ### Interacting with Clones

+Clones run under `systemd-nspawn` and can be controlled with a variety of tools.

+#### Starting and Stopping Clones

+Individual clones can be started and stopped using the `puppet-clone-army@<clone name>` service unit.
+The entire fleet of clones hosted by a particular node can be started and stopped by the `puppet-clone-army.target` unit.

+#### Logging into Running Clones

-Clones run under `systemd-nspawn` and can be started and stopped using the `puppet-clone-army@<clone name>` service unit. `machinectl list` will list the name of provisioned clones and `machinectl login` can be used to log into a shell on a clone.
-The password for the `root` user is set to `puppetlabs` and typing `Ctrl-]` three times will close the shell spawned by `machinectl login`.
+All running clones can viewd with `machinectl list` and `machinectl login` can be used to open a shell on a clone.
+The password for the `root` user is set to `puppetlabs` and typing `Ctrl-]` three times will close shells created by `machinectl login`.

+#### Editing Filesystems Used by Clones

 The module provisions a base OS image under `/var/lib/puppet-clone-army/<base name>` and then creates a OverlayFS mount for each clone under `/var/lib/machines/<clone name>` that consists of the base image as a lower layer followed by `/var/lib/puppet-clone-army/<clone name>-overlay` as an upper layer.
-Edits to the base image will affect the entire fleet of clones while edits to `<clone name>-overlay` will affect only one specific clone.
+Edits to the base images will affect the entire fleet of clones while edits to `<clone name>-overlay` will affect only one specific clone.

+The `<base name>` and `<clone name>-overlay` file systems should not be edited while clones are running as this is undefined behavior for OverlayFS.
+At best, the edits will not be visible to the clones.

+Stopping a clone by using `puppet-clone-army@<clone name>`, or all clones by using `puppet-clone-army.target`, will automatically umount the overlay filesystems and allow for edits to be done safely.
+Starting the units will remount the overlays.

 ## Notes